abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 - [Khan Academy](https://www.youtube.com/watch?time_continue=315&v=-_xZZt99MzY)
 - [Science Sauce](https://www.youtube.com/watch?v=TsQL-sXZOLc)

-# Hearing and Acoustics

 # Digital Audio Fundamentals

-Digital audio is a technology that can be used to record, store, generate, manipulate, and reproduce sound using audio signals that have been encoded in digital form.(wikipedia) what is a digital audio signal? microphone converts sound into analog electrical signal then an ADC converts it to a digital signal then you can manipulate it (record, store, edit, modify) with digital audio tools then convert it back to analog with DAC
+Digital audio and digital audio technology usually describes the process of record, store, generate, manipulate, and reproduce sound using audio signals that have been encoded in digital form. what is a digital audio signal? microphone converts sound into analog electrical signal then an ADC converts it to a digital signal then you can manipulate it (record, store, edit, modify) with digital audio tools then convert it back to analog with DAC
 Reproduction/Rendering Audio - Stereophony, 3D Audio, Binaural Audio